nerthus-margonem/nerthusaddon/README.md

 # nerthusaddon
   Addon for nerthus server in game [margonem](http://www.margonem.pl/)

+### How to test changes?
+  * In console set variable `localStorage.NerthusAddonDebug = true`
+  * In order to back to normal version `del localStorage.NerthusAddonDebug`

+### How to introduce changes to game
+  * Put desired revision hash to file `version.json`
+  * It usually takes couple minutes before changes are visible in game